 - During this review, we take a look at all of the information about your hospital stay.
 We check to see if the decision about when you should leave the hospital was fair and followed all the rules. - We will use the fast deadlines rather than the standard deadlines for giving you the answer to this review.
-This means we will give you our decision within 72 hours after you ask for a "fast review." - At a glance: How to make a Level 1 Alternate Appeal
+This means we will give you our decision within 72 hours after you ask for a "fast review." - If we say Yes to your fast review, it means we agree that you still need to be in the hospital after the discharge date.
+We will keep covering hospital services for as long as it is medically necessary.

+At a glance: How to make a Level 1 Alternate Appeal